loda-lang/loda-programs/programs/README.md

 * [A275910](oeis/A275910.asm): Numbers not congruent to 0, 1 or 8 mod 9.
 * [A276278](oeis/A276278.asm): Complement of A026474.
 * [A276382](oeis/A276382.asm): a(1) = 1, and a(n) = a(n-1) + floor(3*n/2) + 1 for n >= 2.
+* [A276659](oeis/A276659.asm): Accumulation of the upper left triangle used in binomial transform of nonnegative integers.
 * [A276819](oeis/A276819.asm): a(n) = a(n-1) + 9*n - 5 with a(0) = 1.
 * [A277108](oeis/A277108.asm): a(n) = 4n*(n+5).
 * [A277267](oeis/A277267.asm): Minimum number of single-direction edges in leveled binary trees with n nodes.